top of page

 Illustrated by Sravani Dhulipala

-The eldest of the three sisters was considered by the people to be the most gorgeous.
-She was an adherent believer in God and prayed every dawn with a thousand flowers.
+The eldest of the three sisters was considered the most beautiful by the people.
+She was an ardent believer in God and prayed every dawn with a thousand flowers.
 Ever since she fell in love with the prince after his royal visit, she pleaded with God to make him her husband.
 Though she desired him more than anything else, she was never prepared to propose her feelings.

-Though the second sister was not considered as beautiful as the eldest, she was valued as a scholar.
+The second sister was not considered as beautiful as the eldest; she was valued for her knowledge.
 She knew that she ought to express her feelings to the prince if she intended to earn his affection.
-So mustering her courage, weeks after the prince’s royal visit, she wrote an epistle before ordering one of her maids to get it delivered by a messenger in secrecy.
+So mustering her courage, weeks after the prince’s royal visit, she wrote a letter before ordering one of her maids to get it delivered by a messenger in secrecy.

 Want to read more?